 Stranded Costs: The definition of stranded costs for a utility business is the investment in and carrying costs on property, plant and equipment and other regulatory assets which exceed the amount that can be recovered in a competitive market.
 We currently apply accounting standards that recognize the economic effects of rate regulation and record regulatory assets and liabilities related to our fossil generation, nuclear generation and power delivery operations.
-If we determine that we no longer meet the criteria of Statement of Financial Accounting Standards No. 71, "Accounting for the Effects of Certain Types of Regulation $\ddot{}$ (SFAS 71), we may have a material extraordinary non-cash charge to operations.
+If we determine that we no longer meet the criteria of Statement of Financial Accounting Standards No. 71, "Accounting for the Effects of Certain Types of Regulation" (SFAS 71), we may have a material extraordinary non-cash charge to operations.
 Reasons for discontinuing SFAS 71 accounting treatment include increasing competition that restricts our ability to charge prices needed to recover costs already incurred and a significant change by regulators from a cost-based rate regulation to another form of rate regulation.
 We periodically review SFAS 71 criteria and believe our net regulatory assets, including those related to generation, are probable of future recovery.
-If we iscontinue SFAS 71 accounting treatment based upon competitive or other events, we may significantly impact the value of our net regulatory assets and our utility plant investments, particularly the Wolf Creek nuclear generation have recorded regulatory assets which are currently subject to recovery in future rates of approximately \$366 million.
+If we discontinue SFAS 71 accounting treatment based upon competitive or other events, we may significantly impact the value of our net regulatory assets and our utility plant investments, particularly the Wolf Creek nuclear generation facility.

+Regulatory changes, including competition, could adversely impact our ability to recover our investment in these assets.
+As of December 31, 1999, we have recorded regulatory assets which are currently subject to recovery in future rates of approximately \$366 million.
 Of this amount, \$218.2 million is a receivable for income tax benefits previously passed on to customers.
 The remainder of the regulatory assets are items that may give rise to stranded costs, including debt issuance costs, deferred employee benefit costs, deferred plant costs, and coal contract settlement costs.